Residential Energy Preparation Services (REPS)

 Resources

-Energy Futures Group developed a white paper that reviews currently operating programs that address barriers to weatherizing homes, and shares recommendations pertaining to accessibility, funding, and improved health.
+Energy Futures Group developed a white paper that reviews currently operating programs that address barriers to weatherizing homes and offers recommendations on accessibility, funding, and improved health.
 This paper examines program elements, gathers data on program use, and provides lessons learned.
-A sortable resources matrix offers a deeper review of existing programs in the Northeast, and national scope resources.
+A sortable resource matrix enables a deeper review of existing programs in the Northeast and Nationwide.